harshit21051/harshit21051/README.md

 ### 🌱 What I'm Up To

-- 🔍 Currently working on a project related to Augmented and Virtual Reality.
+- 🔍 Currently working on a project related to Augmented Reality.
 - 📚 Learning full-stack development.

 ### 📫 Connect with Me